-Trump hovers over McCain, Rubio U.S. Senate re-election contests
+Rubio wins Republican nod for another Senate term

 | WASHINGTON

-WASHINGTON Republican voters in Arizona and Florida are expected to pick Senators John McCain and Marco Rubio as their respective U.S. Senate nominees when they go to the polls on Tuesday, but one name not on either ballot, Donald Trump, looms large.
+Another big-name politician, U.S. Senator John McCain, was being challenged by a Tea Party conservative in Arizona's Republican nominating vote.

+Results were expected later on Tuesday in McCain's race against former Arizona state Senator Kelli Ward, who, like Beruff, has embraced Trump.

-The Republican presidential nominee has endorsed both McCain and Rubio in their re-election bids even though he has rocky relations with both senators.
+Trump, who faces Clinton in the Nov.
+8 presidential election, has endorsed both McCain and Rubio in their re-election bids even though he has rocky relations with both.

-Trump offended McCain and many other Republicans last year by suggesting that the maverick senator and party's 2008 presidential nominee was anything but a war hero because he was captured during the Vietnam War after his airplane was shot down during a bombing mission.
+Trump offended McCain and many other Republicans last year by suggesting the maverick senator and party's 2008 presidential nominee was anything but a war hero because he was captured during the Vietnam War after his airplane was shot down during a bombing mission.

-In March, Trump ended Rubio's presidential bid by trouncing him in the Florida primary to cap a race in which the New York businessman taunted the first-term senator as "little Marco," and Rubio insulted Trump on everything from his hair color and the size of his hands to misspelled words in tweets.
+In March, Trump ended Rubio's presidential run by trouncing him in the Florida primary to cap a race in which the New York businessman taunted the first-term senator as "little Marco."

+Rubio fired back, insulting Trump on everything from his hair color and the size of his hands to misspelled words in tweets.

 During their re-election efforts, both McCain and Rubio have offered support for Trump as the party's White House nominee.
 But they have tiptoed around him, mainly out of concern that his provocative comments on illegal immigration, Muslims and U.S. support for NATO could alienate moderate and independent voters in their states.